-Create a class called Deck that maintains the list of numbers (1-28) in a doubly-linked circular linked list.
-A doubly-linked list is one where each node has two pointers: one points to the next node, and another points to the previous one.
+Create a class called Deck that maintains the list of numbers (1-28) in a circular linked list.
 A circular linked list is one where the very last item in the list points to the first one.
-It turns out the deck rearranging algorithm described above is more straightforward if your deck can be thought of as one big circle of cards that you can flip through in either direction.
-The actual ordering of the numbers itself should be read from a file whose name is passed into your constructor, which contains the numbers in some given order, on a single line, separated by spaces.
-Your class should contain the following methods:
+It turns out the deck rearranging algorithm described above is more straightforward if your deck can be thought of as one big circle of cards.
+The actual ordering of the numbers itself should be read from a file named deck.txt, which contains the numbers in some given order, on a single line, separated by spaces.
+Your class should contain a method called print(n), which prints out n numbers from your deck. n is an integer greater than or equal to 1, though it can be larger than 28.
+If it is, your deck should start over from the top and keep printing.
+We should be able to test your code as follows: